polyswarm/polyswarm-gui/README.md

-# Bounty Management Application
+# PolySwarm Gui

-This Bounty Management Application is used to post Bounties to the PolySwarm marketplace running on Ethereum.
+This gui is used to post Bounties to the PolySwarm marketplace running on Ethereum.

 It lets the user select one or many suspicious files for analysis in the marketplace.

-## Prerequisites
+# Prerequisites

-To use the Bounty Management app a user needs an ERC20 compatible Ethereum wallet with Nectar, and some Eth for gas.
+To use this app a user needs an ERC20 compatible Ethereum wallet with Nectar, and some Eth for gas.

 If the user doesn't have a wallet, the application will create one for them on the first attempt to post a bounty.
 A popup will open prompting for a password.
 Enter one, and a new wallet will be created with that password.
 However, the account won't have any Nectar or ETH, so it can't post a bounty.
 Transfer some ETH and Nectar from a funded wallet to get started.

-## Managing Bounties
+# Managing Bounties

 On first login users will be greeted with a welcome screen.
 Click the 'Get Started' button to find the main screen.
 The Welcome screen is only displayed once.

-### Creating Bounties
+## Creating Bounties

 The create bounties screen is the first screen after welcome on the first visit, or subsequent visits without creating any bounties.
 Users can get to this screen again by clicking the '+ Bounty' button.